What Is a Good A1C Level? Chart by Age and Risk Category

 Recent blood transfusions.
 A transfusion introduces red blood cells with a different glycation history, which can make the A1C unreliable for about 3 months afterward.

-If your A1C result seems inconsistent with your daily glucose readings or how you feel, discuss these factors with your doctor.
+If your A1C doesn't match how your daily glucose readings look or how you feel, bring it up with your doctor.
 For a broader overview of what all your lab numbers mean, see our guide to reading blood test results.

 A1C Targets by Age and Situation